 Every problem has a solution, after all!

-There are a few reasons why you’re gaining weigh on your diet, so please don’t lose hope!
+There are a few reasons why you might be gaining weigh on your diet, so please don’t lose hope!
 We’re proud of the progress you’ve been making (whether you’re proud of yourself, or not) but we’re here to help, too.
 It’s important to remember that exercising alone isn’t enough to lose weight.
 There are some pretty vital dietary changes that need to be made, too.

 Nothing too excessive, of course.